-The bill amends RCW 28A.300.072 to rename the transitional kindergarten program as the "transition to kindergarten program," which aims to assist eligible children in preparing for success in kindergarten.
-The Office of the Superintendent of Public Instruction is tasked with administering this program and must adopt rules for its administration, funding allocation, and minimum standards.
+The bill amends RCW 28A.300.072 to rename the transitional kindergarten program as the "transition to kindergarten program," which aims to assist eligible children in preparing for kindergarten.
+The Office of the Superintendent of Public Instruction is tasked with administering this program and must adopt rules regarding its administration, funding allocation, and minimum standards.
 Key requirements include limiting enrollment to eligible children, prioritizing low-income families, administering a skills inventory, and conducting local needs assessments before expanding programs.
 Additionally, the bill prohibits charging tuition for state-funded children and excludes policies that would deny enrollment based solely on disability.

 Statutes affected: Original Bill: 28A.300.072